vishrutkohli/mailman3/src/mailman/model/docs/users.rst

     >>> print(user_2.preferred_address)
     None

-The preferred address must be explicitly registered, however only verified address may be registered as preferred.

-    >>> anne
-    <Address: Anne Person <anne@example.com> [not verified] at ...>
-    >>> user_2.preferred_address = anne
-    Traceback (most recent call last):
-    ...
-    UnverifiedAddressError: Anne Person <anne@example.com>

-Once the address has been verified though, it can be set as the preferred address, but only if the address is either controlled by the user or uncontrolled.
+Once the address has been verified, it can be set as the preferred address, but only if the address is either controlled by the user or uncontrolled.
 In the latter case, setting it as the preferred address makes it controlled by the user.
 ::

     >>> from mailman.utilities.datetime import now